margaretmf/margaretmf.github.io/readinglist.md

 * Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville
 * Chasing Fireflies: A Novel of Discovery
 * Waylon: Tales of My Outlaw Dad
-* Cervantes
-* Jorge Louis Borges
-* Shakespeare
 * Robinson Cruesoe
-* Confederates in Montana Territory:: In the Shadow of Price's Army (Civil War Series) by Ken Robison
+* Confederates in Montana Territory: In the Shadow of Price's Army (Civil War Series) by Ken Robison
 * Topsy-Turvy: How the Civil War Turned the World Upside Down for Southern Children (American Childhoods Series) by Anya Jabour
 * The Arabia Nights
 * The Pilgrim's Progress